 Raisins are not the only dried fruit that stores well in a pantry.
-Dried banana chips, pineapple chunks, apricots, or figs are a few fruits that contain a lot of vitamins and nutrients.
-When a depression comes through, you won’t believe how valuable dried fruit will be.
+Dried banana chips, pineapple chunks, apricots, or figs are a few other fruits that contain a lot of vitamins and nutrients.
+When a great depression comes through, you won’t believe how valuable dried fruit will be.

-Your probably thinking, “nuts aren’t a cheap snack item.”
+You are probably thinking, “nuts aren’t a cheap snack item.”
 While nuts are one of the pricier protein snacks on this list, they’re very filling and can be stored for a long period of time.

 Applesauce is another snack/dessert pantry item that has a somewhat longer shelf life.
 It’s another snack that works great on your digestive system.
 Apple butter is also a good one to stock up on.

 Don’t go stingy on the spices in your pantry.
 Always have a healthy supply of your favorite rubs and seasonings.
-Kosher Salt, ground peppercorn, and cinnamon are few that you simply can’t go without.
+Kosher Salt, ground peppercorn, and cinnamon are a few that you simply can’t go without.